 5. Fill your pockets.
 Having extra hair ties, a chapstick, and some gum or breath mints tucked in your pockets can be really valuable.
 I also always carry a vomit bag — highly recommended!

 6. Keep calm.
 Labor support is best given from someone who is calm (or at least good at faking it).
 A calm birth partner can help with breathing and with touch or massage for relaxation and pain relief.
 It’s easy to expose your own anxiety or stress if you touch someone in a fast or distracted feeling way so try to keep touch intentional and relaxed.
-And if you know that you might not be great at keeping calm, consider having someone else on the team who can help you stay calm!
+And if you know that you might not be great at keeping calm, consider having someone else on the team who can help you learn how to have a calm birth!

 7. Find the rhythm.
 Contractions come in a relatively predictable way—about a minute-long contraction followed by a break (anywhere from a minute to 10 minutes depending on the stage of labor).
 Try to find this rhythm and stay present with it so you know when you’ll be needed.
 If you are providing physical support during contractions, like holding hands or staying in eye contact, you’ll want to be ready when the contraction begins.
 It can be frustrating if you have a hard time anticipating the next contraction and need to be called over or brought back from a distraction like your phone.
 Between contractions you can offer a beverage or snack, suggest a trip to the bathroom (it can be hard to remember you need to pee during labor), or help with a position change.